VESTALLICA/vL-pedspawner/README.md

 og vid: https://streamable.com/r6qz8f | https://streamable.com/b2cxvi | https://imgur.com/a/ixezUT5
 get new version free on tebex: https://vl-studios.tebex.io/package/6012749 this resource will not work if you are not in the VL discord.

+some features:

+has templates for creating patrol routes and custom relationships for peds. can define multiple spawn points and models to a single ped for randomness. can place a qbtarget for events on the peds.
+(resource is standalone, just disable qbtargets) give a primary and secondary weapon with attachments and edit their combat behavior and general pathing.